MazamaScience/ProntoDataChallenge2015/README.md

 ## Data Challenge

-The Pronto cycle share [data challenge](http://www.prontocycleshare.com/datachallenge) provides [year 1 data](https://s3.amazonaws.com/pronto-data/open_data_year_one.zip) as well as links to wining entries in [Chicago](https://www.divvybikes.com/datachallenge) and the [Bay Area](https://www.divvybikes.com/datachallenge)
+The Pronto cycle share [data challenge](http://www.prontocycleshare.com/datachallenge) provides [year 1 data](https://s3.amazonaws.com/pronto-data/open_data_year_one.zip) as well as links to wining entries in [Chicago](https://www.divvybikes.com/datachallenge) and the [Bay Area](http://www.bayareabikeshare.com/datachallenge-2014).
+There was also a data challenge for [Boston](http://hubwaydatachallenge.org).

 ## Focus